is-it-ayush/avr-sandbox/README.md

 this is a playground for atmega8a controller. i'll be using it to learn about microcontrollers and how to program them.

-### tools used.
+### dependencies.

-- `gcc-avr`: the gcc compiler for avr microcontrollers. it's is what builds the elf and hex files for the microcontroller.
+- `gcc-avr`: the gcc compiler for avr microcontrollers. used to compile the code to hex files that can be uploaded to the microcontroller.
-- `avr-libc`: the standard c library for avr microcontrollers.
+- `avr-libc`: the standard c library for avr based microcontrollers.
 - `avrdude`: the program used to upload code to the microcontroller.
 - `make`: the build automation tool.
 - `bear`: the tool used to generate the compile_commands.json file.